 Method 1: Check SSL/TLS Certificate Configuration

-If your site/domain is not included in the SSL/TLS certificate you will see a “NET::ERR_CERT_COMMON_NAME_INVALID” error.
+If your site/domain is not included in the SSL/TLS certificate, you will see a “NET::ERR_CERT_COMMON_NAME_INVALID” error.
 It is because of a mismatch between the site URL and the certificate.
 So check the installed certificate from your browser under the address bar section.
-If the SSL is not issued to your domain then you have to fix it using your server control panel.
-If the certificate is SAN or wildcard, then make sure the browsing domain and subdomain is covered under SAN and Wildcard certificate.
+If the SSL is not issued to your domain, you must fix it using your server control panel.
+If the certificate is SAN or wildcard, then ensure the browsing domain and subdomain are covered under the SAN and Wildcard certificate.

 Method 3: Check browser extensions

-If you have installed extensions on your chrome browser then make sure there is no bad extension.
-Because this could be a reason for the error.
-To check the culprit extension tap on the “three dots” button on the top right corner of your browser.
+If you have installed extensions on your chrome browser, then make sure there is no bad extension because this could be a reason for the error.
+To check the culprit extension, tap on the “three dots” button on the top right corner of your browser.
 Now select More tools > Extensions.
-Turn off all extensions to find the culprit extension and uninstall it to fix the SSL error.
+Please turn off all extensions to find the culprit and uninstall them to fix the SSL error.

 Method 4: Check SSL/TLS certificate on both WWW and non-WWW version

-SSL/TLS Certificates may not install on both the WWW and non-WWW versions of your domain by default.
-In that case, you have to install SSL/TLS certificate on both versions of the website.
-Otherwise, due to redirection from WWW to the non-WWW version, you will encounter the error.
+SSL/TLS Certificates may not install on the WWW and non-WWW versions of your domain by default.
+In that case, you have to establish SSL/TLS certificate on both website versions.
+Otherwise, you will encounter the error due to redirection from WWW to the non-WWW version.
 So either install a proper SSL certificate on both versions or remove redirection.
-You can also try to fix the error by installing the Really Simple SSL WordPress plugin.
+You can also try to fix the error by installing the Simple SSL WordPress plugin.